dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 It is a **compile-time error** if an extension application occurs in a place where it is *not* the target expression of a simple or composite member invocation.
 That is, the only valid use of an extension application is to invoke members on it. *This is similar to how prefix names can also only be used as member invocation targets.
 The main difference is that extensions can also declare operators.*

-It is a **compile-time error** for a simple member invocation of an extension application if the extension does not declare an instance member with the same name as the corresponding member name of the invocation, and for a composite member invocation of an extension application if the extension does not declare both a getter and a setter with the corresponding base name of the invocation. *You can only invoke members which are actually there.*
+It is a **compile-time error** to have a simple member invocation on an extension application where the extension in question does not declare an instance member with the same name as the corresponding member name of the invocation, and for a composite member invocation on an extension application where the extension does not declare both a getter and a setter with the corresponding base name of the invocation. *You can only invoke members which are actually there.*

 This means that you cannot do cascade invocations on explicit extension applications: `E(e)..foo()..bar()` is a compile-time error.
 This is necessary because that expression evaluates to the value of `E(e)`, and an extension application does not have a value.